mjguisado/speedis/README.md

 You can find more information about the effects of the Request Coalescing mechanism in the origin server in [doc/Coalescing.md](./doc/Coalescing.md).

 ### Handling origin unavailability with Circuit Breaker.
-When the origin of the cache becomes unavailable (e.g., due to network failures, server downtime, or high latency), it can lead to several issues:
+Speedis also implements a Circuit Breaker mechanism to handle situations where the origin of the cache becomes unavailable unavailable (e.g., due to network failures, server downtime, or high latency)
+This situation can lead to several issues:
 - **Increased Latency**: Requests that would normally be served from the cache must be redirected to the origin, causing higher response times.
 - **Overloading the Origin**: Repeated failed attempts to fetch data from the origin can further burden an already overloaded or down server, exacerbating the problem.
 - **Unreliable User Experience**: The cache’s inability to serve data can result in errors or poor performance, negatively impacting the user experience.